2018 Houston Astros season: March—April

 Justin Verlander was the Opening Day starting pitcher for Houston at Globe Life Park in Arlington, versus Cole Hamels of the Texas Rangers.
 It was Verlander's tenth career Opening Day start and first with Houston, as all nine previous had come as a member of the Detroit Tigers.
 George Springer led the game off with a home run, becoming the first MLB player to lead off with a home run in consecutive Opening Days.
 He had homered off Felix Hernandez of the Seattle Mariners in the first inning of Opening Day 2017 at Minute Maid Park.
 Verlander pitched six shutout innings and struck out five.
-The Astors won by a final score of 4–1.
+The Astros won by a final score of 4–1.

-Second baseman José Altuve reached 1,000 games played in his career on April 17, 2018, versus the Mariners.
+Second baseman Jose Altuve reached 1,000 games played in his career on April 17, 2018, versus the Mariners.
 He became the 20th player to appear in 1,000 games for the Astros.

 Verlander was named AL Player of the Week on April 17.
 In 15 innings over one start each versus the Rangers and Twins, he struck 20 and allowed a .100 opponents' batting average.

+May

-On May 7, 2018, Springer homered versus the Oakland Athletics and became the first player in Astros franchise history to record six hits in a nine-inning game.
-Joe Morgan had six hits in a twelve-inning game for the Astros on June 8, 1965.
+On May 7, 2018, Springer homered versus the Oakland Athletics during an dynamic offensive performance which saw him go 6-for-6, leading to a 16–2 annihilation of Oakland.
+Springer became the first in Astros franchise history to collect six hits in a nine-inning game.
+Joe Morgan owned the first six-hit output by an Astro, culminating his effort in a twelve-inning contest on June 8, 1965.

-On May 16, 2018, Verlander threw a complete game shutout against the Los Angeles Angels for his eighth career shutout and 24th complete game.
+On May 16, 2018, Verlander threw a complete-game shutout against the Los Angeles Angels for his eighth career shutout and 24th complete game.
 He struck out Shohei Ohtani in the top of the ninth inning for his 2,500th career strikeout, becoming the 33rd pitcher in Major League history to cross that threshold.
 He was second among active leaders in strikeouts behind CC Sabathia.

 Over three games versus the Cleveland Indians spanning May 25–27, Altuve recorded a base hit in each of 10 consecutive at bats, breaking his own club record of eight which he had set the year prior.
 The streak included three doubles, one triple, and one home run.
+In the finale on May 27, a pitching duel emerged between former UCLA teammates Cole and Trevor Bauer.
+However, each bullpen implodes in the eighth inning which results in a 10–9 decision for the Indians.

 Verlander was named AL Pitcher of the Month for May, his fifth career award.
 In six starts, he produced a 0.86 ERA and .437 OPS against, allowed nine extra base hits, while striking out 50 over 41 2/3 innings.
 He started and ended the month by dominating the Yankees—the only lineup in baseball with an OPS over .800—with 20 strikeouts in 14 2/3 innings, eight hits, and one run allowed.